albinhasanaj/SmileySpeak/README.md

 ## Quick Start

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm install` inside of the `smileyspeak_app` directory
-3. Set up your MySQL database and configure environment variables in a `.env` file.
+3. Set up your MySQL database and configure environment variables in a `.env` file, also inside the `smileyspeak_app`.
-4. Run the project locally with `npm run dev`.
+4. Run the project within the `smileyspeak_app` directory using `npm run dev`.

 ## Features